Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 What is Aspirin?

-Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) used to relieve pain, reduce inflammation, and prevent blood clots.
-It is often prescribed to patients with conditions such as arthritis, headaches, and heart disease.
+Aspirin, also known as acetylsalicylic acid (ASA), is a nonsteroidal anti-inflammatory drug (NSAID) used to relieve pain, reduce inflammation, and prevent blood clots.
+It's commonly used to treat headaches, muscle and joint pain, and to prevent heart attacks and strokes.

 Potential Interactions